 Work on a course for members for at least 30 minutes a day.

 Be persistent and keep the motivation flying high so I can overcome the setbacks that will surely come.

 Find a way to increase the traffic to my site without paying for ads or sounding like a “know it all dude” both online or offline.

 Take some time off.
-Do stuff that are not work-related for at least 30 minutes a day.
+Do stuff that are not work-related.

 Probably these tasks will alter a bit throughout the year but the main idea will always be the same: Devote the majority of my time on things that will help me move the needle closer to my desired future.

 Thanks for reading and I wish you all a wonderful year!